-If you’re looking for the perfect small hunting and fishing boat – something that is durable, portable and versatile, Jon boats will likely fit the bill for your boating needs.
+If you’re looking for the perfect affordable, small hunting and fishing boat – something that is durable, portable and versatile, Jon boats will likely fit the bill for your boating needs.
 Jon boats are typically seen on fresh water lakes, inland waterways, swamps, rivers and ponds.
-In these environments they can operate in very shallow water with small outboards or trolling motors, that limit the disturbance of the surrounding underwater habitat and ecosystem.
+In these environments they excel due to the fact that they can operate in very shallow water with small outboards or trolling motors, limiting disturbance to the surrounding underwater habitat and ecosystem.
 In this guide we’ll cover the basic design features and characteristics of Jon boats and the different models that anglers can choose from.

 - Jon Boats Overview

 - Origin Of The Name